 This is where I’ll share insights and discoveries with the hope they help you move forward in your business or personal life too.

-I may even share my art and surface designs here, as I find my way back into my studio after a 12-year hiatus.
+I may even share my art and surface pattern designs here, as I find my way back into my studio after a 15-year hiatus.

 That still feels like plenty of kittens.